-3.5.7 Compliance with Oklahoma Tax Commission
+3.4.6 Compliance with Oklahoma Tax Commission

-Pursuant to the requirements of Section 238.2 of Title 68 of the Oklahoma State Statutes, employees must be in compliance with the Oklahoma Tax Commission.
-Employees who are non-compliant will be notified in writing by the Office of Human Resources.
-Employees who are non-compliant for a third or greater occurrence shall be given 15 business days to become compliant as determined by the Oklahoma Tax Commission.
+Pursuant to the requirements of Section 238.2 of Title 68 of the Oklahoma State Statutes, employees must comply with the Oklahoma Tax Commission.
+Non-compliant employees will be notified in writing by the Office of Human Resources.
+Employees who are non-compliant for a third or greater occurrence are subject to disciplinary action with respect to the employee upon receipt of the notice an and such employee shall be subject to a continuing wage garnishment to become compliant as determined by the Oklahoma Tax Commission.
 Failure to meet this requirement will result in termination of employment with Northern Oklahoma College.

-3.5.8 403B Annuity Plans
+3.4.7 403B Annuity Plans

-The Northern Oklahoma College Board of Regents adopted the 403B Annuity Plan for employee designated contributions.
+The Northern Oklahoma College Board of Regents adopted the 403B Annuity Plan for employee-designated contributions.
 A third-party administrator serves as the administrator for the 403B plans.
 Plan documents should be consulted for specific information.
 Employees wishing to establish a 403B annuity should contact the Director of Human Resources.

-3.6 Sexual Conduct and Harassment Policy
+3.5 Sexual Conduct and Harassment Policy

-3.6.1 Statement of Policy
+3.5.1 Statement of Policy

 The Northern Oklahoma College Board of Regents affirms its commitment to ensuring an environment for all employees and students which is fair, humane, and respectful - an environment which supports and rewards employee and student performance on the basis of relevant considerations such as ability and effort.
-Behaviors which inappropriately assert sexuality as relevant to employee or student performance are damaging to this environment.
-Sexual harassment by any member of the College community, including students, faculty and staff, is a violation of both law and the Board policy and will not be tolerated.
-Sexual harassment is a particularly sensitive issue which may affect any member of the College community and as such will be dealt with promptly and confidentially by the College administration.
+Behaviors that inappropriately assert sexuality as relevant to employee or student performance are damaging to this environment.
+Sexual harassment by any member of the College community, including students, faculty, and staff, is a violation of both law and the Board policy and will not be tolerated.
+Sexual harassment is a particularly sensitive issue that may affect any member of the College community, and as such, will be dealt with promptly and confidentially by the administration.
 The Board reserves the right to deal administratively with sexual harassment issues whenever it deems it appropriate to do so.

-3.6.2 Definition of Sexual Harassment
+3.5.2 Definition of Sexual Harassment